 Choose your path

-Fixed mortgage rates during the past week were up slightly while treasury yields surged and reached their highest point since March 2017, Freddie Mac reported Jan.
-11 in its Primary Mortgage Market Survey.
+Mortgage rates during the past week reached their highest point of the year, marking the largest weekly increase since February, Freddie Mac reported April 19 in its Primary Mortgage Market Survey.

 Pop up content here.